beocaca/astrotribe/apps/admin/content/bp/financials-projections.md

        - Advanced AI questions with more sophisticated AI models
        - Access to more AI agents
        - Enhanced content summarization
-       - Access to all features in the free tier plus premium news, company insights, job listings, events, and social media integration
+       - Access to all features in the free tier plus premium news, organization insights, job listings, events, and social media integration
      - **User Projections:**
        - Year 1: 300 users